helloworld-iiitt/CR-Soapbox/README.md

     2. Install sqlite, json, datetime, telegram, telegram.ext, logging from pip into your system
     3. Run this bash file in terminal : ./start.sh

-If you want to launch bot in server:
+If you want to launch bot in webhook mode:

     1. You have to get ssl certificate(self-generated is also fine) (   To generate ssl certificate run this command :